JovanicLab/anemotaxis/README.md

-﻿# Taxis Analysis (anemotaxis)
+﻿# Taxis Analysis (anemotaxis & others)

-A Python package for analyzing larval (anemo)taxis behavior from trajectory data.
-This package provides tools for processing, analyzing, and visualizing larval navigation behaviors in response to (wind) gradients.
-Written by Sharbatanu Chatterjee, PhD, as part of his postdoctoral research stint, with assistance from Github Copilot (Claude Sonent 4 and GPT-4.1).
+A Python package for analyzing larval taxis navigational behavior from laraval trajectory data.
+The script was initially meant to analyze anemotaixs, but has been generalized to include other forms of taxis and navigation as well.
+This package is still named anemotaxis to preserve the historical name.
+It provides tools for processing, analyzing, and visualizing larval navigation behaviors in response to (wind) gradients.
+Written by Sharbatanu Chatterjee, PhD, as part of his postdoctoral research, with assistance from Github Copilot (Claude Sonent 4 and GPT-4.1).

 ## Features

-- **Data Processing**: Load and preprocess trajectory data from `.mat` files
+- **Data Processing**: Load and preprocess trajectory data from `.mat` files and `.dat` files
 - **Behavioral Analysis**: Analyze run probability, turn behavior, head casting, and navigation indices
 - **Visualization**: Create publication-ready plots including polar plots, time series, and behavioral matrices
 - **Head Cast Detection**: Advanced algorithms for detecting and classifying head cast behaviors